toc-title

 Data visualisation infographics.

-This type of infographic – also known as a statistical infographic – is useful for displaying survey results or research data.
+Also known as a statistical infographic, it’s useful for displaying survey results or research data.
 Data visualisation infographics can help you tell the story of your data in a clear and eye-catching way, using design elements to enhance people’s understanding and make the data more memorable.

 Charts are a key feature in data visualisation infographics.
 You can use bar graphs and pie charts to give people a snapshot of the stats, with some colourful annotations to build on your analysis.